Red Lobelia - Blooming Age Plants

 - Latin Name- Lobelia Cardinalis Hardy Planting Zones- 4-9 Sun or Shade – Sun and Part Shade Mature Height - 24-36" Mature Width- 12-16"

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Red cardinal flower - Lobelia cardinalis

-Red lobelias often make a good backdrop to other plants in a natural or rain garden.
+Red lobelias often make an excellent backdrop to other plants in a natural or rain garden.
 It also does well in one gallon or larger containers.
-The stalks on these plants are extremely stocky.
+The stalks on these plants are incredibly stocky.
 The bottom of the stem has lance-shaped leaves on alternating sides of the stem.

 These plants will self-seed in the fall making it easy for them to come back the next year.
 It can also be easily divided in the early spring.
 This plant accepts deadheading after it blooms if you do not want it to go to seed.